 Appointments for doctor visits or any other reason not relevant to clinical rotations are to be made outside of scheduled clinical time.

-Students must present the signature page acknowledging that the student has read and understands the content of syllabus, program and clinical handbook, grievance policy, and appeals process.
-Cellphones are prohibited in the operating room unless student has permission from instructor.
+• Students must present the signature page acknowledging that the student has read and understands the content of syllabus, program and clinical handbook, grievance policy, and appeals process.